bcgit/bc-java/CONTRIBUTING.md

 Please note we are unable to accept contributions which cannot be released under the [Bouncy Castle License](https://www.bouncycastle.org/licence.html).
 Issuing a pull request on our public github mirror is taken as agreement to issuing under the Bouncy Castle License.

 #### Create a pull request

+If the issue is a __potential security problem__, please contact us at feedback-crypto@bouncycastle.org before creating a pull request.

 You are welcome to send patches, under the Bouncy Castle License, as pull requests.
 For more information, see [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 For minor updates, you can instead choose to create an issue with short snippets of code.
 See above.